Jerash: Byzantine period

-Early Muslim period
+Umayyad period

 The city flourished during the Umayyad Caliphate.
 It had numerous shops and issued coins with the mint named "Jerash" in Arabic.
-It was also a center for ceramic manufacture; moulded ceramic lamps had Arabic inscriptions that showed the potter's name and Jerash as the place of manufacture.
+It was also a centre for ceramic manufacture; molded ceramic lamps had Arabic inscriptions that showed the potter's name and Jerash as the place of manufacture.
 The large mosque and several churches that continued to be used as places of worship, indicated that during the Umayyad period Jerash had a sizable Muslim community that co-existed with the Christians.
-In CE 749, a devastating earthquake destroyed much of Jerash and its surroundings.
+In 749, a devastating earthquake destroyed much of Jerash and its surroundings.

 Crusader period

 In the early 12th century a fortress was built by a garrison stationed in the area by the Zahir ad-Din Toghtekin, atabeg of Damascus.
-Baldwin II, King of Jerusalem, captured and burned the fortress in 1121–1122 CE.
-Although the site of the fortification has often been identified with the ruins of the temple of Artemis, there is no evidence of the creation of a fortification in the temple in the 12th century.
+Baldwin II, King of Jerusalem, captured and burned the fortress in 1121–1122.
+Although the site of the fortification has often been identified with the ruins of the temple of Artemis, there is no evidence of the construction of a fortification in the temple in the 12th century.
 The location of this fort is probably to be found at the highest point of the city walls, in the north-eastern hills.

 Mid to Late Muslim period

 Small settlements continued in Jerash during the Mamluk Sultanate, and Ottoman periods.
-This occurred particularly in the Northwest Quarter and around the Temple of Zeus, where several Middle Islamic/Mamluk domestic structures have now been excavated.
+This occurred particularly in the Northwest Quarter and around the Temple of Zeus, where several Islamic Mamluk domestic structures have now been excavated.